GijsTimmers/cursor/README.md

 ## Installation
 The preferred way of installing `cursor` is via `pip`.
-You can install `pip` via your package manager:
+You can install `pip` with your package manager:

 #### On Ubuntu: